TEALSK12/apcsa-public/curriculum/Unit5/Lesson-501.md

      - **Constructors** — code that initializes each object as its being constructed with the new keyword

      - Have students navigate to [5.1.
-Anatomy of a Java Class] and complete the view the video and complete Activity 2-6.
+Anatomy of a Java Class], view the Activity 1 video and complete Activities 2-6.

    - A class uses encapsulation to protect the object’s data from outside access (by the client code).
 You do this by making each field private.